Lower Bounds for the Probability of a Union via Chordal Graphs

 \section{Introduction}

 The classical Bonferroni inequalities state that for any finite collection of events $\{A_v\}_{v\in V}$,

 where $\mathscr{P}^\ast(V)$ denotes the set of non-empty subsets of $V$.
-Numerous variants of these inequalities are known, see, e.g., Galambos and Simonelli \cite{Galambos-Simonelli:1996} for a survey on \emph{Bonferroni-type} inequalities, which are variants of (\ref{classicalbon}) that are applicable to any finite family of events.
+Numerous variants of these inequalities are known; see, e.g., Galambos and Simonelli \cite{Galambos-Simonelli:1996} for a survey on \emph{Bonferroni-type} inequalities, which are variants of (\ref{classicalbon}) that are applicable to any finite family of events.
 More recent variants arising from abstract tubes \cite{Dohmen:2003,Naiman-Wynn:1997} and monomial ideals \cite{Saenz-Wynn:2009} take advantage of the underlying structure of events, thus reducing the sum in (\ref{classicalbon}) to a subcomplex of $\mathscr{P}^\ast(V)$, while providing provably tighter bounds at all truncations.

 This short note is inspired by both lines of research.
 Our main result is a variant of the lower bound in (\ref{classicalbon}), which is applicable to any finite family of events, and where the selection of intersections in the estimates is determined by the clique complex of a chordal graph.

 We refer to \cite{Diestel:2005} for terminology on graphs.
 We write $G=(V,E)$ to denote that $G$ is a graph having vertex-set $V$, which we assume to be finite, and edge-set $E$, consisting of two-element subsets of $V$.
 We use $\mathscr{C}(G)$ to denote the \emph{clique complex} of $G$, that is, the abstract simplicial complex consisting of all non-empty cliques of $G$.
 A graph is referred to as \emph{chordal} if it contains no cycles of length four or any higher length as induced subgraphs.

 Our main result in Section \ref{sec:main-result} complements the upper bound in Proposition \ref{cgs} below, which interpolates between Boole's inequality ($G$ edgeless or $r=1$), Hunter's inequality \cite{Hunter:1976} ($G$ a tree and $r\ge 2$), and the sieve formula ($G$ complete and $r\ge (|V|+1)/2$).
 For $r=2$, the bound in Proposition \ref{cgs} was independently found by Boros and Veneziani \cite{Boros-Veneziani:2002} by linear programming techniques; see also \cite{Veneziani:2009} for a discussion on this particular case.

 \begin{proposition}[\cite{Dohmen:2003,Dohmen:2002}] Let $\{A_v\}_{v\in V}$ be a finite collection of events, where the indices form the vertices of a chordal graph $G$.
 Then,

 \end{proposition}